ZValer/PasswordVerification/README.md

 Implement your solution in a language that supports the programming paradigm.

 ### Automaton
-For my implementation of a lexical analysis, I followed the automaton as can be seen in ...

-> [!TIP]
-> To test it in a terminal you need to go the folder with the file, write "swipl" and then "["x"].".
->
->Then put the input in the format "check(password).", for example "check([0,0,1,1,2,2]).", and the program should return "yes" if the string is accepted or "no" if the string is not part of the language.

-Some examples of inputs and outputs are:
-- check([0,0,1,1,2,2]).
-no
-...

 ### Regular expression
 For the second implementation, I followed the regular expression as can be seen "x.py" fyle.